 The Bellagio Conservatory & Botanical Garden’s annual Lunar New Year display is a must-see for anyone who happens to be on the Las Vegas Strip!
 It’s jaw-droppingly beautiful and changes every year.

-They’ve unveiled their newest display, “Infinite Prosperity: The Year of the Dragon”.
-The exhibit uses colorful floral arrangements and vibrant décor to pay homage to the highly anticipated Year of the Dragon.
+They’ve unveiled their newest display to celebrate the Year of the Horse, running until Feb 28th this year.
+The exhibit uses colorful floral arrangements and vibrant décor to pay homage to the highly anticipated Year of the Horse.

-They’re also featuring celebratory menus at The Garden Table, including an “Eight Treasures Dim Sum” lunch and a “Feast Of Prosperity” dinner.
+They’re also featuring celebratory menus at The Garden Table, including an “Eight Treasures Dim Sum” lunch and a “Five Prosperity” dinner set.

 Enjoy festive decorations and watch as the traditional Dragon and Lion Dance makes its way through the Resorts World property and brings good luck.
-Join in on the festivities at the Plaza Entrance on Saturday, February 10 at 6:00 pm to kick off the Year of the Dragon!
+Join in on the festivities at the Plaza Entrance on February 21st at 4PM to kick off the Year of the Horse!

 Fashion Show Mall